nickloman/arcade-of-memories/instructions.md

 # Rauper 40 Arcade

 The Rauper 40 arcade is a heavily customised arcade rig designed to take you through your childhood memories of gaming, right up to present day!
+Featuring a 27-inch LED screen, a Ryzen 7 5700G APU onboard PC, dual Sanwa controls and a trackball this baby can handle anything - and I mean anything - you can throw at it.

-I've focused only on games that evoke some particular memory - eschewing popular choices for games that have emotional meaning.
+I've tried to focus specifically on games that evoke some particular memory - hopefully for you - eschewing the most choices for those games that evoke a particular nostalgia.

+Anya has helped with beta testing the cabinet to ensure playability.
+Hannah did the artwork!

-But I have probably forgotten some, and these can be added later!
+I have probably forgotten some key games, and these can be added later!

-So, in chronological order

 ## Amstrad CPC 464

 Released in 1984, I think we got one of these in 1985 (when you were 2).
 But you probably remember this one?

-### Marble Madness

-Control the marble down the maze with the trackball!

 ### Chuckie Egg